vishaltak/gitlab-development-kit/doc/howto/runner.md

 Using runners in Docker allows you to set up a clean environment for your builds each time.
-It is also safer than running directly on your computer, as the runner will not have direct access to your computer.
+It is also safer than running directly on your computer, as the runner does not have direct access to your computer.

 You can have GDK manage a Docker container for you by setting `install_mode: docker`.